Hombre2014/ToDoList/README.md

 ### Usage

-- Clone the repository using "git clone git@github.com:Hombre2014/ToDoList.git"
+- Clone the repository using "`git clone git@github.com:Hombre2014/ToDoList.git`"
-- Change directory into the project folder
+- Change directory into the project folder `cd todolist`
-- Run npm install
+- Run `npm install`
-- Run npm start
+- Run `npm start`
 - A new browser will open automatically with application loaded

 ### Run tests